carterTsai95/XcodeShortcut/README.md

 ### Find the function caller

-- Prerequisite: The functon need to be highlighted.
+- Prerequisite: The function needs to be highlighted.
 - (⌃ Control) + 1 -> Move to caller tab

-I often using this shortcut while knee-deep in a gaint codebase for some complicate function or busniness logic.
-Instead of manually combing through the project to discover its various callers, with a this shortcut, I can seamlessly navigate to the caller tab.
+I often use this shortcut while knee-deep in a giant codebase for some complicated function or business logic.
+Instead of manually combing through the project to discover its various callers, with this shortcut, I can seamlessly navigate to the caller tab.
 And gain a deeper understanding of the project's architecture.

 <p align="center">
 	<img width="600" src="Media/FindTheFunctionCaller.gif" alt="FindTheFunctionCaller" />